TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

    yourself to a minimal number of repositories.
 Instead, you should define the access methods within the Aggregate-Root objects as `find` methods.

-:php:`\TYPO3\CMS\Extbase\Persistence\Repository` serves with the following methods which are of course accessible and overridable in the extending child derivations:
+:php:`\TYPO3\CMS\Extbase\Persistence\Repository` serves with the following methods and variables.
+These are of course accessible and overridable in the extending child derivations:

 :php:`add($object)`